TSS: Transformation-Specific Smoothing for Robustness Certification: Introduction

 \section{Introduction}

-Recent advances in machine learning (ML) have vastly improved the capabilities of computational reasoning in complex domains, exceeding human-level performance in tasks such as image recognition~\citep{he2015delving} and game playing~\cite{silver2017go, moravvcik2017deepstack}.
-Despite all of these advances, there are significant vulnerabilities inherent in these systems: image recognition systems can be easily misled~\cite{szegedy2013intriguing,goodfellow2014explaining,chaowei2018}, and malware detection models can be evaded~\cite{liang2019improving,xu2016automatically}.
+Recent advances in machine learning~(ML) have enabled a plethora of applications in tasks such as image recognition~\cite{he2015delving} and game playing~\cite{silver2017go, moravvcik2017deepstack}.
+Despite all of these advances, ML systems are also found exceedingly vulnerable to adversarial attacks: image recognition systems can be adversarially misled~\cite{szegedy2013intriguing,goodfellow2014explaining,chaowei2018generating}, and malware detection systems can be evaded easily~\cite{liang2019improving,xu2016automatically}.

-The current practice of security in ML has fallen into the trap that every month new attacks are identified~\cite{chaowei2018spatially,goodfellow2014explaining,ivan2018robust}, followed by new countermeasures~\cite{xingjun2018characterizing,tramer2017ensemble}, which are subsequently broken~\cite{athalye2018obfuscated}, and so on \textit{ad infinitum}.
-As a result, recent investigations have been made to provide \textit{provable or certifiable robustness} guarantees for existing learning models.
-Such certification usually follows the form that when the perturbation is within a certain threshold, the ML model is provably robust against arbitrary adversarial attacks as long as the added perturbation satisfies the threshold.
-Different certifiable defenses and robustness verification approaches have provided non-trivial robust guarantees especially when the perturbation is bounded by $\ell_p$ norm~\cite{kolter2017provable,tjeng2018evaluating,linyi2019robustra,cohen2019certified}.
+The existing practice of security in ML has fallen into the cycle where new empirical defense techniques are proposed~\cite{xingjun2018characterizing,tramer2017ensemble}, followed by new adaptive attacks breaking these defenses~\cite{chaowei2018spatially,goodfellow2014explaining,ivan2018robust,athalye2018obfuscated}.
+In response, recent research has attempted to provide \textit{provable robustness guarantees} for an ML model.
+Such certification usually follows the form that the ML model is provably robust against arbitrary adversarial attacks, as long as the perturbation magnitude is below a certain threshold.
+Different certifiable defenses and robustness verification approaches have provided nontrivial robustness guarantees against $\ell_p$ perturbations where the perturbation is bounded by small $\ell_p$ norm~\cite{kolter2017provable,tjeng2018evaluating,linyi2019robustra,cohen2019certified, xu2020automatic}.